Doraville Assembly

-The former training facility on the Southern portion of the site has been converted into Third Rail Studios, a full service film and television production facility to serve the growing film and television industry in Georgia.
+The former training facility on the Southern portion of the site has been converted into Assembly Atlanta, which includes the Assembly and Third Rail Studios, a full service film and television production facility to serve the growing film and television industry in Georgia.
 Third Rail Studios opened in August 2016.
+Assembly Atlanta is the filming location for the 2025 CBS soap Beyond the Gates.